Samwei1/autism-related-behavior/README.md

 ### Training
 #### with pre-processed features
-1. In default, you can used my extracted features in `data/i3d_feature`.
+1. Sorry.
+Due to ethical issues, I couldn't public the extracted features.
+Please use your own features.
+In default, you can used my extracted features in `data/i3d_feature`.
 The features were extracted by I3D model that pre-trained on Kinetice dataset.
   Run with `python train_with_features_tcn.py`（for TCN model） or `python train_with_features_ms_tcn.py` (for MS-TCN model) Then, the trained model parameters will be saved in `model_zoo/your_model_zoo`
 2. Using your own features